opsmatic/opsmatic-cookbook/README.md

 opsmatic Cookbook
 ======================
 This cookbook contains various recipes to help you with integrating your infrastructure with Opsmatic.
-The receipes contained in this cookbook are as follows:
+The recipes contained in this cookbook are as follows:

 #### opsmatic::handler